The Basics of Carry-On Only Travel

 If you’re ready to upgrade to the carry on only lifestyle, there are a few basics you need to know first.
 This way of traveling is not rocket science, but it requires a few useful tactics you’ll learn here.
 As you begin to master the art of carry-on only travel, you’ll feel a sense of accomplishment like never before.

-✓ Know the airline rules about your carry-on bag - Most airlines have carry-on luggage weight restrictions (around 15 lbs to 22 lbs).
+✓ Know the restrictions about carry-on bag - Most airlines have carry-on luggage weight restrictions (around 15 lbs to 22 lbs).
 There’s also a set limit on the dimensions.
 The carry-on bag must fit either in the underneath space in front of your seat or in the overhead bin.
-Check out this guide on the weight and dimension restrictions of different airlines around the globe.
+Check out this post if you have any suitcase questions in mind!

-✓ Check in 24 hours before & find the best seats - Set a reminder for yourself to check in online 24 hours before.
+✓ Check in 24 hours before - Set a reminder for yourself to check in online 24 hours before.
 You should be able to reserve a decent seat for your family.
-Ideally, you’ll want to be close to a bathroom or upgrade to the bulkhead seats (which have extra leg room).
-Decide what is most important for your family for the flight - close to the bathroom, extra leg room, aisle seat, etc. Also, you’ll want decent seats that don’t leave you at the end of the line coming onto the plane.
+Also, you’ll want seats that don’t leave you at the end of the line coming onto the plane.
 There will most likely be no room left in the overhead bins, so they may have to take your suitcase and “check it”, which defeats the purpose of traveling carry on!
 If you’re traveling with younger kids, the airline should usually let you on earlier so you can take advantage of the overhead space first.

-✓ Know what's allowed in your carry-on bag - The biggest challenge with carry-on only travel is there are stricter rules when it comes to what you can bring on the flight.
-Aside from the 3-1-1 rule when it comes to liquids, most sharp objects aren’t allowed in the carry-on bag.
+✓ Know what's allowed - The biggest challenge with carry-on only travel is there are stricter rules when it comes to what you can bring on the flight.
+Aside from the 3-1-1 Liquids Rule, most sharp objects aren’t allowed in the carry-on bag.
 You can, however, bring disposable razors, safety pins, nail clippers and scissors less than four inches long.
 For a complete list of which items are allowed in your carry-on bag, go to the official TSA website.

 ✓ Buy the ideal carry-on suitcase for each family member - You can choose between a backpack, duffle or suitcase, but it really depends on the length of the trip.
-For a reliable, heavy-duty backpack, we recommend the Osprey Farpoint 40, it’s a favorite among backpackers.
-For those wanting the convenience of a roller suitcase, the classic American Tourister Luggage Splash 21 is a great option, it’s expandable and fits in most overhead bins.
+Always go for a reliable, heavy-duty backpack.
+For those wanting the convenience of a roller suitcase, opt for one that’s expandable and fits in most overhead bins.
 Of course don’t forget the kids!
 We would go for rolling yet cutely-designed suitcases like this one from Kids Olympia Luggage.
 It’s important that each member of the family has their “own suitcase” to travel with.
 That way, when the packing chaos begins you’ll know exactly which suitcase belongs to who.

 ✓ Buy packing cube sets for the family - This secret hack we’ll talk more about later, but these will change the packing game for your whole family.
 One colored set for each member of the family?
 Yes please!
 The clear packing cubes will keep everyone’s items separate, clean, and organized.
 Packing and unpacking is literally a breeze - you won’t even have to unpack since the cubes can act as traveling drawers.
 A must for carry on only travel!